janniklas123jnz-beep/github-copilot-labs-list/docs/00-Welcome.md

 Here’s how to get started:

-1. **Explore Our Labs**:Check out our curated list of workshops designed for different developer personas.
+1. **Explore Our Labs**: Check out our curated list of workshops designed for different developer personas.
 2. **Get Support**: Insight can help you with your GitHub Copilot adoption journey.
 Find out more by emailing us at [marketing-apac@insight.com](mailto:marketing-apac@insight.com?Subject=GitHub%20Copilot%20Adoption%20Help).
 3. **Contribute**: Have suggestions for additional workshops or labs?
 Submit an Issue or PR, and we’ll consider adding them to our list!